rdf-connect/ldes-client/README.md

 ### Flags

 - `-f` `--follow`: follow the LDES, the client stays in sync
-- `-s` `--save`: filepath to the save file to use, used both to resume and to update
+- `-s` `--state`: filepath to the save state file to use, used both to resume and to update
 - `--pollInterval`: time to wait between polling the LDES when the client is following the LDES.
 - `--shape`: shape file to which LDES members should conform (overwrite LDES configured shape)
 - Others soon comming